marinebijon28/formation-Devenez-developpeur-Java-udemy/README.md

 - You're should have display the static function with the name's class dot the name's property.

+# cast
+if you cast a variable an other type :
+	- You should possibility de save the new type in an other variable of type's cast
+	- Else you should use transtype is not affect a new variable example :
+		(newType)nameVariable)

 # keyword static methode
 - A method with the static keyword which does not involve any instance attribute,